massalabs/massa-docs/technical-doc/api.rst

 .. warning::
     - We'll use only public API methods.
-    - The following queries and respones matches `TEST.15.1`
+    - The following queries and respones comes from `TEST.15.1` but matches `TEST.16.0`

 **Public** API